ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The maximum length is 32 bytes.
 All receivers of this claim MUST be able to receive this maximum size.

-The receiver of this claim MUST treat this as a completely opaque string of bytes (the same as UEID), even if there is some apparent naming or structure.
+The receiver of this claim MUST treat this as a completely opaque string of bytes, even if there is some apparent naming or structure.
 The OEM is free to change the internal structure of these bytes for new products as long as the claim continues to uniquely identify the model, product or variant.

 ~~~~CDDL